Kalamay

 5. Pour mixture on the pan then top with latik; let it cool then serve hot or cold.

-1. In a separate sauce pan add the coconut cream then boil, simmer in medium heat until it starts to become coconut oil, at this point lower the heat and continue stirring until curdling forms.
+1. In a separate sauce pan add the coconut milk then boil, simmer in medium heat until it starts to become coconut oil, at this point lower the heat and continue stirring until curdling forms.

 2. Continue cooking in low heat until the formed curdles turns golden brown, it would smell really pleasant at this point.
 Continue to stir to break them up into smaller granules, once brown in colour remove from heat and stain it immediately so it does not burn.
 Keep oil for future use and set aside the latik (brown granules).

-1. Looks great but to be honest I’m not enough of a coconut flavour fan to be tempted to make it…
+Looks great but to be honest I’m not enough of a coconut flavour fan to be tempted to make it…

 I was surpised to see rice flour in it though (but probably shouldn’t been since it’s an Asian dish after all).

-2. Oh goodness, I see what you mean.
+Oh goodness, I see what you mean.
 This is one of those desserts where you wil only need a tiny bit.
 I love coconut.
 I shall send this recipe to my daughter in law whose mother is from the Philippines.. she will love to make it! c

-4. I tried this one yesterday and the mixing for like an hour is all worth it, it was yummy and melts in your mouth… will definitely make it again… soon!! thanks for sharing this recipe.
+I tried this one yesterday and the mixing for like an hour is all worth it, it was yummy and melts in your mouth… will definitely make it again… soon!! thanks for sharing this recipe.

 Leave a Reply